hygieia/hygieia/api/README.md

 server.contextPath=[Web Context path if any] server.port=[Web server port - default is 8080]
 version.number=@application.version.number@

+auth.expirationTime=[JWT expiration time in milliseconds]
 ```

 All the above values are optional.
 Even without the property file you must be able to run the api (assuming you have mongodb installed with no authorization).
 **Note:** When `dbusername` is not present or the value is empty then it skips the mongodb authorization part.
+**Note:** If the expiration time is left blank, the token will can be thought of as permanently expired.
+This will cause the users to never see any content.
+While leaving this value blank will not terminate application start up, this is a mandatory field if you wish users to see any content.

 ## Run the API